THE-ICE Re-accreditation Process

 Overview

 Accreditation and membership of THE-ICE, once awarded, is valid for a period of five (5) years.
 After this time, members must apply for re-accreditation to maintain their accreditation and membership status.
-Institutions seeking re-accreditation of their TH&E (tourism, hospitality, events and culinary arts) education programmes and membership of THE-ICE must meet THE-ICE Standards of Excellence, and must also demonstrate and reflect on their ongoing commitment to quality assurance and enhancement.
+Institutions seeking re-accreditation of their TH&E (tourism, hospitality, events, and culinary arts) education programmes and membership of THE-ICE must continue to meet THE-ICE Standards of Excellence, and demonstrate and reflect on their ongoing commitment to quality assurance and enhancement.
+The re-accreditation process must commence before the current accreditation expires, unless consideration of special circumstances has been approved in writing.

 THE-ICE Re-accreditation process – THE-ICE C2Q Accredited Members

-THE-ICE has an ethos of ongoing engagement and involvement with its member institutions and, accordingly, does not require a replication of the original Accreditation procedure to grant re-accreditation.
-THE-ICE Re-accreditation Procedure seeks to minimise the burden of accreditation on both auditors and institutions by incorporating revisions and changes since the original Full Accreditation Audit, and conducting annual performance monitoring through THE-ICE ISBSB™ Student Satisfaction Survey.
+THE-ICE has an ethos of ongoing engagement and involvement with its member institutions and, accordingly, does not require a replication of the original Accreditation procedure to grant re-accreditation for its Committed to Quality (C2Q) Accredited Members.
+THE-ICE Re-accreditation Procedure seeks to minimise the burden of accreditation on both Auditors and institutions by incorporating revisions and changes since the original accreditation.

-1. Recommendations: a review of actions taken in response to auditor recommendations from THE-ICE Full Accreditation Application, and a review of the outcomes of these actions.
+1. Recommendations: a review of actions taken in response to Auditor recommendations from the most recent Accreditation or Re-accreditation, and of the outcomes of these actions.

-2. Significant changes: details, rationale, and outcomes of any significant changes to the status, programmes, staff, premises, etc. of the institution since Full Accreditation or previous
+2. Significant changes at the institution: details, rationale, and outcomes of any significant changes to the status, programmes, staff, premises, etc. of the institution since Accreditation or previous Re-accreditation was granted.
+If there are substantial changes outlined in the self-review document, THE-ICE may require a site visit to the institution be included in the re-accreditation process.

-3. Details of any other measures, actions, or achievements that demonstrate commitment to quality enhancement by the applicant institution, including other accreditations, rankings, competitions, graduate success, etc.
+3. Evidence of quality enhancement: details of any other measures, actions, or achievements that demonstrate commitment to quality enhancement by the applicant institution, including other accreditations, rankings, research output, student competitions, events hosted, graduate successes, etc.

-THE-ICE ISBSB Reflection Report comprises three key items:
+4. THE-ICE ISBSB Reflection Report, which focuses on three key items:

-1. Longitudinal performance of the applicant institution against the key ISBSB questions (response rate, likelihood of students to recommend the institution, and overall student satisfaction with institutional, arrival, learning, living, and support experiences) since Full Accreditation or previous Re-accreditation.
+• Longitudinal performance of the applicant institution against the key ISBSB questions (response rate, likelihood of students to recommend the institution, and overall student satisfaction with arrival, learning, living, and support experiences at the institution) since the most recent Accreditation or Re-accreditation.

-2. Longitudinal performance of the applicant institution against their 3-5 selected questions (key performance indicators) since Full Accreditation or previous Re-accreditation.
+• Longitudinal performance of the applicant institution against their 3-5 selected questions (key performance indicators) since Accreditation or previous Re-accreditation.

 THE-ICE Re-accreditation process – Accredited Members